 If you want to kill grass by placing a sheet of anything over it, a favourite suggestion is black plastic.
 This won’t deteriorate, nothing will eat it.
 It will out-last any grass.
 Why use black plastic?
 Black plastic will do more than just block out light and moisture.
 Being black, it will become hot when it absorbs heat from the sun.
 The heat will build up underneath the sheet and all vegetation, including grass, will be, effectively, cooked.

 If you use this method to clear a patch of ground, you can almost be certain that you will kill everything.
 When you remove the sheet, you will find a patch of bare earth and it will probably be as dry as dust.
 You may also find snakes, depending on where you are in the world.

-About using cardboard in the garden
+Looking at using cardboard in the garden.

 Is cardboard good for gardens?

 Cardboard is good for gardens in a number of ways.
 Not only can it can be used as a cover for weed control in gardens but it can be used as a carbon-based element in the making of compost.
 Cardboard is a ‘brown’ in the compost mix.
 Compost can be used in gardens.